Shower Belt with Leg Straps

 WHO IS THIS PRODUCT SUITABLE FOR?

-This product is suitable for someone who needs positioning help on a shower commode.
+This product is suitable for people who require positioning support while seated on a shower commode chair.

 BRIEF INSTRUCTIONS FOR USE

-To fit the belt, place it around the chair and buckle it behind the resident.
-Position the two leg straps under the legs and buckle them up.
-When fitting the leg straps, pass them between the legs and up the outside of the leg.
+Fit the belt around the chair frame and secure the buckle behind the resident.
+Position the two leg straps under the legs and secure them by passing them between the legs and fastening on the outer sides.

-Any excess lap belt can be wrapped around the chair frame to help position it at the pelvic position.
+Excess lap belt length may be wrapped around the chair frame to assist in achieving correct pelvic positioning.

 WHAT IS THIS PRODUCT MADE FROM?